Eczema in Children

 • Heat or changes in temperature

-• Chemicals – for example swimming in chlorinated water
+• Chemicals e.g. swimming in chlorinated water

-• Food allergy or intolerances
+• Food allergies or intolerances

 • Viral or bacterial infections

-• Changes in the weather or sudden changes in temperature
+• Changes in the weather or sudden changes in temperature.

 Infected eczema